Preparation for Puppy Arrival

 Place the crate beside your bed.
 Do not put the puppy in another room.
 They are missing mom and litter so need to be close to you for the first while.
 Later on, you will want him close for the assistance he will provide you.
 In the next 4 weeks that you have the pup, make the crate a wonderful place by tossing toys, treats and feeding him in it and place him in it for naps for a longer period every few days.
 Having two crates may be helpful for training purposes when he is young.
 Try borrowing a neighbor’s crate.
 Wash all used crates before you use it with detergents or bleach to kill potential diseases.

 Create on paper or computer a schedule for the puppy or dog.
+We provide one for you in the service puppy class.
 What times will the puppy eat, potty, sleep, play, socialization, and do mental exercise (environmental enrichment and training).
 This will be your schedule for the next while.
 Remember that young puppies sleep unto 18 hours a day.
 If they don’t get enough sleep, they get bitey and cranky and won’t fall asleep easily.

 Decide where the puppy will potty.
 This needs to be a fairly small area with easy access to a commonly used door and in a quiet area away from people passing.
 Take your puppy out on leash and praise liberally after the pup goes.
 You can treat if you want.
 Make sure play only occurs after the potty is done.
 Bringing another dog over to inoculate the spot just before you get the pup or periodically after you have him helps to give him a target to aim for.
 Some people even define the area by creating a potty sandbox for the dog.
 It is easy to clean up and easy to water to dilute the urine.
 You can define a couple such areas in the yard if you want to alternate areas.